 - 1. Occupy the various hydrographic stations and collect vertical CTD-fluorescence-PAR and particle profiles (see Figures & Tables). - Collect discrete bottle samples at these stations for nutrients, chlorophyll and microzooplankton.
-Chlorophyll Size Fractionation (20 μm) will be done at all whole numbered Seward Line and most other stations.
+Chlorophyll size fractionation (20 μm) will be done at all whole numbered Seward Line and most other stations.
 Macronutrients samples will be pre-filtered prior to freezing.
-Chlorophyll will be extracted on fresh filters without freezing. - 3.
+Chlorophyll will be extracted from fresh filters without freezing. - 3.
 Measure the dissolved carbonate chemistry along the Seward Line and within Prince William Sound from bottle casts at selected intensive stations (tentatively GAK1, GAK5, GAK9, GAK15, PWS2). - 4.
 CalVet Net casts will be done (CalVet frame has 4 nets) after most the CTD casts to 100m.
 (NO CALVETs at the "i" stations). - 5.
 At intensive stations an additional CTD cast will collect water to be used for primary production incubations and carbonate chemistry - 6.
-We will deploy a tow-body for sampling near-surface iron during the day (and on long transits).
-Sampling will occur just prior arriving to or just after departure.
-(It is hoped that this "fish" can simply be left in the water while on station rather than constantly retrieved and deployed).
-It is hoped this will not impact transit speed.

-- 7. At intensive stations there will be an extra Calvet collection, and along the Seward Line plus PWS2 there will be a vertical deployment of the 150 μm Multinet to 200m.
-Some of this material will be used for live sorting as well as post-cruise molecular analysis. - 8.
+At intensive stations there will be an extra Calvet collection, and along the Seward Line plus PWS2 there will be a vertical deployment of the 150 μm Multinet to 200m.
+Some of this material will be used for live sorting as well as post-cruise molecular analysis. - 7.
 We will do one deep Multinet tow (to maximum 1200 m) near the end of the Seward Line (GAK15) and one at PWS2 (800m).
-This normally happens during days but may be done at night in conjunction with Multinet work at those stations if time permits. - 9.
-Drifting sediment traps will be deployed at as many intensive stations as possible, ideally for 24 hrs.
+This normally happens during days but may be done at night in conjunction with Multinet work at those stations if time permits.